By Kingfisher Visitor Guides

 The highlight of a sporting summer in East Yorkshire is to be found on the Westwood, where Beverley Racecourse presents a programme of thrilling flat racing with a season which starts in April and runs until September

 The roads of East Yorkshire hold similar appeal for motorcyclists and are popular for rallies and leisure runs, with the nearest race riding to be found at Cadwell Park in Lincolnshire and Oliver’s Mount in Scarborough.
-Advanced Riding for Bikers arranges regular runs across the Wolds, social events and meetings to promote safe motorcycle riding for new and experienced riders.

 The flatter terrain in and around Hull is the setting for two increasingly popular road running events.
 Thousands of runners, many of them inexperienced or even beginners, take part in the Hull 10K, usually in June, on a route which covers many of the city’s tourist attractions and historic buildings.
 Most of the Humber Bridge Half-Marathon, also in June, takes place on the roads in and around Barton on the south bank, but it starts and finishes on the north side and includes a double crossing of the Bridge, with runners finding the deck not quite as level as some would think.